mattetti/book_mdar/book/source/Chapters/3_Getting_Started/2_Test_App.markdown

     use_orm :datamapper

-Typing `merb` now in your command line will try and start the server.
+Typing `merb` now in your command line will start the server.

-    Started merb_init.rb ...
+    Loaded DEVELOPMENT Environment...
-    No database.yml file found in /Users/work/merb/example_one/config.
+    No database.yml file found in /Users/work/merb/example_one/config, assuming database connection(s) established in the environment file in /Users/work/merb/example_one/config/environments loading gem 'merb_datamapper' ...
-    A sample file was created called database.sample.yml for you to copy and edit.
+    Compiling routes...
+    Using 'share-nothing' cookie sessions (4kb limit per client) Using Mongrel adapter

-As you can see, we forgot to set up the database.
-A sample file has helpfully been generated for us.
-Edit this and rename it to `database.yml`:
+As you can see, however, we did not yet configure the database.
+Let's create the database.yml file that merb is looking for:

+`config/database.yml`

     # This is a sample database file for the DataMapper ORM
     development: